nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20131231** Spent another day DIYing (building furniture and installing lights) in my Mom's appartment.
+3 more days in Portugal.
+Then back to code.

 - **20131230** Sketched out one of the diagrams for patent application today. ;-) Need to write a post on my thoughts on patents, trolls and innovation... #todo